-- DEET All day, Every day: Whenever outside, use insect repellents that have the active ingredient DEET or other EPA-registered repellents and always follow label instructions. - Dress: Wear long, loose, and light-colored clothing outside. - Drain: Drain or treat all standing water in and around your home or workplace where mosquitoes could lay eggs. - All Day long: Day, Dusk and Dawn Limit your time outdoors mosquitos are active anytime day or night.
+- DEET All day, every day: Whenever outside, use insect repellents that have the active ingredient DEET or other EPA-registered repellents and always follow label instructions. - Dress: Wear long, loose, and light-colored clothing outside. - Drain: Drain or treat all standing water in and around your home or workplace where mosquitoes could lay eggs. - All Day long: Day, Dusk and Dawn Limit your time outdoors mosquitos are active anytime day or night.

-DCHHS encourages residents in affected areas to be a part of the solution by eliminating insect breeding areas and larvae before they develop into adult, flying mosquitoes.
+To date, DCHHS has reported sixteen cases of West Nile disease, five of which resulted in death.
+Residents in affected areas should be part of the solution by eliminating insect breeding areas and larvae before they develop into adult, flying mosquitoes.
 Standing water can be treated with EPA-approved larvicides that are available for retail purchase.